DevangML/Pandemic-Warrior/README.md

 # Modules
 1. Best Practices to prevent COVID-19:

-<br></br>In this module we have explained the best practices that are necessary to prevent COVID-19 infection.
+<p style="text-indent:1.2em">In this module we have explained the best practices that are necessary to prevent COVID-19 infection.</p>

 2. COVID-19 Mutation’s information: